ColinHCook/chatGPT/README.md

 # CookieGPT

-Created a simple ChatGPT clone using OpenAI API, Python, Flask, and basic HTML/CSS.
+Created a simple openai wrapper using OpenAI API, Python, Flask, and basic HTML/CSS.

 Features:
 1. Simple UI to allow for easy use.